 1. Fringe benefits that are legally required

-Employers must provide health care, cushion economic hardships, and provide retirement sustenance.
+Employers must provide health care, cushion economic hardships, cover lost wages, and offer core benefits for retirement sustenance.
 Examples of compulsory fringe benefits include the following:

 Medical insurance

-Medical insurance is covered by the Patient Protection and Affordable Care Act.
-It states that companies with more than fifty people should provide healthcare plans.
+Medical insurance is covered by the Patient Protection and Affordable Care Act, which is detailed in the employer's tax guide for compliance.
+It states that companies with more than fifty people should provide healthcare plans, which tax professionals can help implement.
 And workers should have health insurance coverage.
 The healthcare insurance plans cover access to primary care physicians, emergency care, and so on.

 Medical leave